How to ‘Put Your Child Up’ for Adoption: Support and Resources

 4. Begin the Transition Period

 During this transition time, you may meet with the attorney to learn about your rights and begin to complete the paperwork for the legal aspect of adoption.
-You may also want to schedule a time to speak with the counselor or a peer counselor.
+You may also want to schedule a time to speak with a counselor or a peer counselor.

 You may want to write a letter to your child and gather some of his or her favorite things, like blankets or stuffed animals.
 After you have signed the final adoption paperwork, your child and chosen family will go to their home.
 You will have the time you need to say goodbye, knowing that this is not goodbye forever, but you will stay in touch.